catseye/Feedmark/README.markdown

 TODO
 ----

+"common" properties on document which all entries within inherit.

+Sub-entries.
+Somehow.
+For individual games in a series, implementations or variations on a programming language, etc.

+Finish schema checking - finer options, better example, etc.

+Allow trailing `###` on h3-level headings.

-Interlink strategy.
+### Interlink strategy

 "Master Index" creation.

-Finish schema checking - finer options, better example, etc.
+Preserve reference-style links in extracted sections.

+Rewrite reference-style links that match a certain pattern, e.g. the link text starts with `^`, so that they always go to the canonical document in which the entry exists, since it may exist in multiple.